ismail-yilmaz/upp-components/Core/PtyProcess/ReadMe.md

 ## Notes:

-- This package simply covers a standalone version of the Terminal/PtyProcess class.
-- Accordingly, it is synced with the Terminal/PtyProcess class.
-- See the terminal examples in the Examples section for PtyProcess reference examples.
+- See the terminal examples for PtyProcess reference examples.
 - WinPty backend only requires `winpty-agent` and the `winpty.dll` and its import library `winpty.lib`.
 (It does not require `Cygwin` or `MSYS2`)
 - WinPty is not provided with the package.